skifaster/supertags/README.md

 The returned ``superTags`` object will have the following methods:

 * parseAllTags (text) //runs parse tags across all tag controllers
-* parseAllTagsFromObject (object, fieldName) //fieldName is optional if parseField is provided in settings
-* applyAllTags (object)

-parseAllTags Example:

 ```js
 var parsedTags = superTags.parseAllTags("this is my #sample text");